 When everything is set up correctly, the engineer will then carry out a test run to make sure there are no errors in the coding.

 Depending on the type of component that’s being manufactured, the engineer will use a variety of different precision machining techniques, such as CNC milling and CNC turning.
 Each process comprises several different operations – including chemical, thermal, mechanical and electrical to remove the necessary material from the raw product.

 Specialist precision engineering companies will employ strict quality control measures right the way through the manufacturing process.
 This is to ensure the components conform to the exact specifications outlined in the beginning and that they are fit for purpose.

 The precision machining company will first of all check the component thoroughly on completion, before it is reviewed again by a senior member of the team ahead of delivery.
 A specialist manufacturer will also carry out regular reviews of jobs to highlight potential quality and efficiency improvements to ensure they are delivering the best possible service.

 The final stage of the precision machining process is delivering the finished product to the client.
 This is usually done via a trusted and dependable third party courier.
 In some cases, such as projects that have a particularly tight timescale, the manufacturer may be able to deliver the product themselves.

 Now that you’re fully up to speed with how the precision machining process works, your next step is to select which manufacturer to work with.
 You need somebody who you can rely upon to deliver your components on time, on budget and to your exact specifications.

 EGL Vaughan are experts when it comes to precision machining.
 We are committed to building a strong relationship with our clients from the initial quotation stage, right the way through to delivery.
 It is for this reason that clients come back to us time and again.

-We guarantee to provide you with a full quotation in just 24 hours and will keep you informed of progress at every stage.
+We guarantee to provide you with a rapid quote and will keep you informed of progress at every stage.
 With us, you can be confident that everything is being taken care of.